nvaws/labs/SAA-Lab02.md

 # Food On Wings

-In this lab excersise you create a web application for your company that specialises in Drone delivery of Food.
+In this lab excersise you deploy a web application for your company that specialises in Drone delivery of Food.
 The customer place an order over your appliction, customer's information is stored in a DynamoDB table.
 An email notification is sent to the owner (you) as well as the order is put in the queue for further processing.

 ### AWS services used: